 10 Bizarre Mating Habits of Animals

-Frogs seem to have very unique breeding habits, although the Darwin's Frog probably takes the cake.
-The male will actually swallow it's young and keep the developing tadpoles in its vocal sac until they are ready to hatch.
-Usually the female will lay around 30 eggs, after about two weeks of the males guarding them, they will then swallow them into their vocal sac.
-Once the tadpoles reach a half inch long, they are ready to leave, and will hop into a nearby lake.
+Frogs seem to have unique breeding habits, although Darwin's Frog probably takes the cake.
+The male will swallow its young and keep the developing tadpoles in its vocal sac until they are ready to hatch.
+Usually, the female will lay around 30 eggs.
+After about two weeks of the males guarding them, they will swallow them into their vocal sac.
+Once the tadpoles reach a half-inch long, they are ready to leave and will hop into a nearby lake.

 I wonder if the male ever accidentally ingests their young?

-Mice and rats are by far our biggest mammal breeders.
-Mice can actually start breeding at six weeks old, and up to ten times in one year.
-Since they have five to seven young in a litter, that can be anywhere between fifty and seventy mice a year!
-If we didn't set mousetraps, we would literally be knee-deep in mice.
+Mice and rats are by far our most prominent mammal breeders.
+Mice can start breeding at six weeks old and up to ten times in one year.
+Since they have five to seven young in a litter, that can be anywhere between fifty and seventy baby mice a year!
 The most common way a house mouse dies is in a trap.
-Now that I know this, I don't feel so guilty when I hear about people setting mouse-traps.
-I probably will still be one of those insane people who trap a mouse in a bucket and scream as I carry it in a bucket in the car, until my husband takes the bucket from my lap after laughing hysterically watching me totally freaking out, as he sets it in the woods.
-In case, you're wondering, I am speaking from experience.
+If we didn't set mousetraps, we would be knee-deep in mice.

-Midwife toads are named for this apparent reasons.
-The males actually carry the eggs on their backs.
-What happens is the female toads will lay the eggs in a string like structure.
-The males will come along and wrap their eggs around their legs in order to protect them from hungry predators.
-Sometimes they will actually have more than one females egg string at a time.
-They will continue to carry these strings until the eggs are ready to hatch in which case the male will then wade in a nearby pond, until the youngsters are able to swim off on their own.
+Male midwife toads carry the eggs on their backs.
+The female toads will lay the eggs in a string-like structure.
+The males will come along and wrap their eggs around their legs to protect them from hungry predators.
+Sometimes they will have more than one females egg string at a time.
+They will continue to carry these strings until the eggs are ready to hatch, in which case the male will then wade in a nearby pond until the youngsters can swim off on their own.

-Generally you think of the smaller the animal the more young they have.
+Generally, the smaller the animal, the younger they have.
 Alligators are one exception.
-They will build very large nests that will fit up to sixty eggs in it at a time.
-Not only do they lay that many eggs, but they actually care for their young for up to a year.
-So if you feel like your three little ankle biters are driving you crazy, you may just want to think how a mama Alligator feels.
+They will build huge nests that will fit up to sixty eggs.
+Not only do they lay that many eggs, but they care for their young for up to a year.
+So if you feel like your three little ankle biters are driving you crazy, you may want to think how a mama Alligator feels.

 Another thing to note is that they do not mate until they are at least six feet long.
-The sex of an alligator is determined at 7 to 21 days.
-The heat of the nest will actually determine on whether the baby alligator will be a female or a male.
+The heat of the nest will determine whether the baby alligator will be a female or a male, which occurs between 7 to 21 days.
 Lower temperatures produce females hotter (above 86 degrees) will produce males.
-Usually there are 5 females for every male alligator.
+Usually, there are five females for every male alligator.

 Animals That Put Their Young Up For Adoption

-Cuckoos actually do not build its own nest.
-They will find a nest of a smaller bird and lay it's egg in the birds nests, even if it means pushing out one of the other birds eggs to fit their own in the nest.
-Despite being larger than the birds which they use the nest from, their eggs are rather small and can easily be mistaken for one of the nest owners egg.
-In many of these cases the cuckoo doesn't even care for its own baby bird.
-The "adoptive" mother will help in the feeding of the bird, but not always.
+Cuckoos do not build their own nest.
+They will find a nest of a smaller bird and lay its egg in the bird's nests, even if it means pushing out one of the other bird's eggs to fit their own in the nest.
+Despite being larger than the birds from which they use the nest, their eggs are relatively small and can easily be mistaken for one of the nest owners' eggs.
+In many cases, the cuckoo doesn't even care for its own baby bird.
+The "adoptive" mother will help feed the bird, but not always.

-To be fair to cuckoos around the world, not all cuckoos are like this.
-There are some who do in fact make their own nests and care for their young.
+Not all cuckoos are like this.
+Some do make their own nests and care for their young.

 A Dung Beetle wins the award for laying its egg in cow excrement.
 What a fitting name for the creature.
 Dung beetles are notorious for eating cattle poop, which is a good thing since it helps prevent the spread of diseases and filth.
-It's actually believed that dung beetles are able to eat an entire cow pie in 24 hours.
-Although they choose not to finish off the pile they lay their eggs in.
-They choose that soft warm landing, so that way the larvae will have something to eat when they hatch.
+It's believed that dung beetles can eat an entire cow pie in 24 hours.
+Although they choose not to finish off the pile where they lay their eggs, they prefer a soft, warm landing so that the larvae will have something to eat when they hatch.

-Honey Bees probably have the strangest breeding habits.
+Honey bees probably have the strangest breeding habits.
 The queen bee is bred in a special queen cell.
-Honey bees will fight its right to be able to mate with the queen bee.
-The queen bee will be fed a jelly substance by worker bees until she becomes sexually mature.
+Honey bees will fight their right to be able to mate with the queen bee.
+Worker bees will feed the queen bee a jelly substance until she becomes sexually mature.
 Once sexually mature, she will take a mating flight with ten or so male bees.
-Once the male bee mates with the queen bee, his mating organ explodes and is left inside the queen bee acting as kind of a plug to help keep her impregnated and not allowing the other bees to mate with her.
-As you can imagine if your breeding organ exploded, the male bee does in fact die when this happens.
+Once the male bee mates with the queen bee, his mating organ explodes and is left inside the queen bee, acting as a plug to help keep her impregnated and not allow the other bees to mate with her.
+As you can imagine, if your breeding organ exploded, the male bee does die when this happens.

-Clown-fish are very interesting.
-In a school of clown-fish there are not specific genders per fish.
-Basically there is one female a breeding male, and a bunch of non-breeding male fishes.
-Although gender is not assigned at birth, instead it is determined by which fish is the biggest.
-The biggest fish is the female clown-fish, the second largest clown-fish is the breeding male.
-If anything happens to the female clown-fish, then the breeding male fish will become a female clown-fish and the next largest male gets promoted to the breeding male fish.
+Clownfish are very interesting.
+In a school of clownfish, there are no specific genders per fish.
+There is one female, a breeding male, and many non-breeding male fishes.
+Gender is determined by which fish is the biggest.
+The biggest fish is the female clownfish, whereas the second-largest clownfish is the breeding male.
+If anything happens to the female clown-fish, the breeding male fish will become a female clown-fish, and the next largest male gets promoted to the breeding male fish.

-Porcupines have a very interesting mating ritual.
+Porcupines have a fascinating mating ritual.
 First off, the female is only willing to mate for 8-12 hours a year.
-Yes, I did say hours and I did say per year.
+Yes, I did say hours, and I did say per year.
 That was intentional.
 So the males will seek out the breeding females.
-When they feel they have found one, they will get about six feet away and stand up on their back legs and urinate all over their would-be mate.
+When they feel they have found one, they will get about six feet away, stand up on their back legs, and urinate all over their would-be mate.
 If the female is not ready, she will squeal at the male and run away.
-If she is ready, she will encourage him to come close, and force him to mate until he is tired.
-If she is still in heat, when he tires she will find a new male porcupine.
-Apparently they do not want their eight to twelve hours a year being wasted which will optimize their chances of procreating.
+If she is prepared, she will encourage him to come close and force him to mate until he is tired.
+She will find a new male porcupine if she is still in heat when he tires.
+They do not want their eight to twelve hours a year wasted, which will optimize their chances of procreating.

-You may wonder how the male whiptail lizards feel if its female on female reproduction?
+You may wonder how the male whiptail lizards feel if it's female on female reproduction?
 Well, he doesn't.
-In fact, male whiptail lizards don't exist.
-They are all females.
+Male whiptail lizards don't exist because they are all females.
 They reproduce by sliding against another female whiptail lizard.
-By doing this they stimulate their eggs into reproducing.
-Then once the egg is produced there is a new whiptail lizard born, which is basically just a clone of its mother.
-In this case, both females that rub against each other can possibly conceive making a clone of itself.
+By doing this, they stimulate their eggs into reproducing.
+Then once produced, a new whiptail lizard was born, a clone of its mother.
+In this case, both females that rub against each other can conceive, making a clone of themselves.